Frost and Fire (short story): Graphic novel adaptation

 "Frost and Fire" was adapted as a graphic novel.
 It is the third in the DC Science Fiction Graphic Novel series, by Klaus Janson in 1985.

-Movie adaptation
+Film adaptation

 An independent short film Quest, based on "Frost and Fire" and directed by Elaine and Saul Bass, was released in 1983.

+In 2024 it was announced a live action feature film adaptation was in the works, with a screenplay written by Doug Simon.